antfitch/devdocs-ai/src/data/topics/how-to-handle-api-errors.md

         await new Promise(res => setTimeout(res, delay));
         delay *= 2; // Exponential backoff
       } else {
-        throw error; // Re-throw the error if it's not a server error or retries are exhausted }
+        // Re-throw the error if it's not a server error or
+        // retries are exhausted.
+        throw error;
+      }
     }
   }